gustavo-grieco/quimera/README.md

 While it is likely that this code is part of the millons used to train, Gemini does not seem to be immediately recalling the exploit from memory, but instead, it seems to be trying to understand the code (at least, in some degree).

 ```
-$ source keys.sh 20175261
+source keys.sh 20175261
-$ quimera 0x56FF4AfD909AA66a1530fe69BF94c74e6D44500C --model manual --iterations 20
+quimera 0x56FF4AfD909AA66a1530fe69BF94c74e6D44500C --model manual --iterations 20
 ```

-Gemini 2.5 Pro Preview (05-06) was used in "manual mode", copying and pasting the prompt/answers.
+Gemini 2.5 Pro Preview (05-06) was used in "manual mode" from [Google AI Studio](https://aistudio.google.com/) (which seem to be unlimited right now) copying and pasting the prompt/answers.
 It took 5 attempts to reach a valid exploit.
 I omitted some steps where Gemini fixed some compilation errors or repeated the same output.

 The first attempt correctly swaps tokens, triggers the `family` function which is root cause, and tries to swaps token back: